Sublease Accounting Under IFRS 16

 Operating Sublease Results

 With an operating sublease, the intermediate lessor reports: (1) depreciation expense on the ROU asset, (2) interest expense on the head lease liability, and (3) rental income from the sublease.
+The head lease liability continues to accrete interest and be reduced by payments under normal lessee accounting.
 The net effect depends on the relative amounts, but this can result in a loss even when sublease income exceeds cash payments.

 Head Lease and Sublease Interaction